-As shown in the figure above, peak PM2.5 emission days in the community see a large increase in ammonium nitrate, which is created from the chemical reaction of NOx and ammonia, largely from fuel combustion during multiday stagnation events.
+As shown in the figure above, peak PM2.5 emission days in the community are significantly impacted by ammonium nitrate, which is created from the chemical reaction of NOx and ammonia, largely from fuel combustion during multiday stagnation events.
 However, ammonium nitrate is generally regarded as having relatively low toxicity compared to other PM2.5 species like elemental carbon.